VANQUOC81/CodeChallenges/README.md

 This is a collection of coding challenges I solved myself.
 It contains various problems from LeetCode and Hackerrank written in C#.

 ## TODO
 * create test for hankerrank.
-Leetcode is done.

 ## Prerequisites
 Visual Studio Code